 Erin nodded distractedly.
 Whatever Lady Magnolia said, she was some kind of expert.
 She was pressing Erin hard, and the game required her concentration, which made her happy.

 But she did notice something happen.
 Perhaps it was because she’d gotten to know Ressa earlier, but when Lady Magnolia spoke about playing chess, the other woman had…shifted slightly.
-It was just a slightly movement of her feet, and in anyone else Erin would have dismissed it as being tired or sore.
+It was just a slight movement of her feet, and in anyone else Erin would have dismissed it as being tired or sore.
 But Ressa had been like a statue throughout the game and the conversation, and somehow it struck Erin as odd.

 It was because she was playing chess that Erin noticed it.
 It was the odd sense she sometimes got, of being aware of the board and the room as a whole at the same time.
 In two seconds Erin had nearly forgotten what she’d noticed.